Address

 History

-Castor latest move sees them take on the historic Holy Trinity, a Grade 2 listed Church on Cloudesley Square, Islington, opening in April 2024.
 Holy Trinity was constructed between 1827 - 29 and designed by Charles Barry, who was chief architect for the Houses of Parliament.
-Castor at Holy Trinity is split between two space, the more intimate South gallery alongside the cavernous East gallery with pitched roof rising to 5.5 metres at its highest point, boosting over 1000 sq ft of exhibition space alongside a viewing room, storage and offices.
+Castor at Holy Trinity is split between two space, the more intimate South gallery alongside the cavernous East gallery with pitched roof rising to 5.5 metres at its highest point, boosting over 1000 sq ft of exhibition space and sculpture garden.

 Subscribe